-Section 377 to be revisited by SC — A timeline of the case
+SC begins hearing petitions challenging Section 377 — A timeline of the case

+A Constitutional bench of the Supreme Court on Tuesday began hearing a batch of petitions challenging Section 377 of the Indian Penal Code (IPC) that criminalises homosexuality.
+A five-judge bench comprising Chief Justice of India Dipak Misra and Justices R F Nariman, A M Khanwilkar, D Y Chandrachud and Indu Malhotra refused to defer the hearing after the Centre sought more time to file its reply.

-The Supreme Court on Monday said it will revisit its earlier verdict regarding Section 377 of the Indian Penal Code, which criminalises homosexuality.
-A three-judge bench, headed by CJI Dipak Misra, said it would refer the matter to a larger bench.
+In January this year, the apex court said it will revisit its earlier verdict.
+A three-judge bench, headed by the CJI, said it would refer the matter to a larger bench.

 Section 377 deals with “unnatural offences,” and holds “whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.”